Administration

 How can I create a new repository?

-To create a new repository, click on the Create repository button in the upper right corner.
-This will open a dialog window where you need to provide a name for the new repository.
-Once you have entered at least one letter or number, you can click on Create.
-If you choose to Cancel instead, your input will be discarded, and no new repository will be created.
+To create a new repository, click the Create repository button in the bottom right corner.
+A dialog will open where you must assign a name to the new repository.
+After entering at least one letter or number, click the Create button to create the repository.
+To discard the entry, click the Cancel button.

-Your new repository will now appear as the first entry in the list in your current language.
-After refreshing the page, the repository will appear in the correct position in the alphabetical order.
+The new repository will appear as the first entry in the list in your current language.
+After refreshing the page, it will be displayed in alphabetical order.

-You can now select the new repository from the drop-down menu under Diagrams and Catalog.
+You can now select the new repository from the drop-down menus under Diagrams and Catalog.

 How can I edit a repository?

 To edit a repository, click on the corresponding list entry.
-Alternatively, you can select the Edit properties option from the context menu.
-This will open a dialog window where you can make the desired changes.
+Alternatively, open the context menu (three dots) of the repository and select Edit properties.
+A dialog opens where you can make the desired changes.

-If you want to restrict access to the repository to specific users, user groups, persons or organization units you have the option to enter the corresponding name in the Access restriction field.
-This input is optional and therefore not mandatory.
+To restrict access to a repository for specific users, user groups, persons, or organizational units, enter the corresponding name in the Access restriction field.
+This is optional.

-Afterwards, select Confirm to apply the changes or Cancel to discard the changes.
+Click the Confirm button to save the changes or the Cancel button to discard them.

 Hint